-The MRC and the Japan Agency for Medical Research and Development (AMED) are pleased to announce they will soon be launching a joint call for research proposals focused on Regenerative Medicine and Stem Cell Research.
+The MRC and the Japan Agency for Medical Research and Development (AMED) are pleased to invite proposals to the UK-Japan Regenerative Medicine and Stem Cell Research Initiative.

-This initiative will support collaborative (UK-Japanese) research projects that build upon fundamental insights and initial early-stage discoveries, to advance regenerative approaches towards clinical use in the future and to utilise stem cells as medical research tools.
+This initiative will support research projects that build upon fundamental insights and initial early-stage discoveries, to advance regenerative approaches towards clinical use in the future and to utilize stem cells as medical research tools.

 Support will be available for research that underpins the development of regenerative medicine therapeutic strategies, including by developing scientific knowledge, tools and technologies with the overall goal of progressing regenerative medicine therapies further along the development pipeline.

-Applications will be particularly welcome for projects focusing on:
+Applications are particularly welcome for projects focusing on:

 - Human cell engineering, gene editing and cellular reprogramming approaches where a clear future therapeutic goal has been identified